hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-09-25-zoomimage.md

 **Step 5.
 Draw the boundary of Shanghai City**

-Import shp file "市" which is file of all cities of China.
+Import shp file "市" which is a file of all cities of China (I get the file from Dr.Li Wei).
 Select Shanghai area after clicking "select features" on the bar.

 {{<figure src="https://hellenshengfy.github.io/gis (11).png">}}

 Export the feature by right clicking layer "市" - "Data"- "Export Data".
-I name this new shp file as "mask" as I could later use this as mask if I want to focus on map of Shanghai city only.
+I name this new shp file as "mask" since I could later use this as a mask if I want to focus on map of Shanghai city only.

 {{<figure src="https://hellenshengfy.github.io/gis (12).png">}}